-- Placement of A3 poster size to advertise community centre services, meetings and events to be placed in public housing buildings - Word of mouth - Counterpoint Services not correctly listed with government agencies - Agency services may be incorrectly publicised by other agencies. - Poor communication with housing CSOs.
+- Placement of A3 poster size to advertise community centre services, meetings and events to be placed in public housing buildings - Word of mouth - Counterpoint Services not correctly listed with government agencies - Other agencies may incorrectly publicise agency services. - Poor communication with housing CSOs.